excel-wang/BangladeshMaskRCT/README.md

 ## Results

-Symptomatic Seroprevalence with random-effects models
+Symptomatic Seroprevalence with Poisson random-effects models

 |              |         Pooled with bc                  |         Pooled w.o. bc                  |   By mask type with bc                  |   By mask type w.o. bc                  |
 | ------------ | :-------------------------------------: | :-------------------------------------: | :-------------------------------------: | :-------------------------------------: |